web-platform-dx/web-features/docs/bcd-sync.md

 For example, a typical scenario could look like this:

 - a new key appears in BCD (e.g., via a [Collector](https://github.com/openwebdocs/mdn-bcd-collector) PR).
-- The author of the BCD PR knew which feature the key belongs to (e.g., due to a key being renamed) and tags the key with the correct `web-features:*` tag.
+- The author of the BCD PR knows which feature the key belongs to (e.g., due to a key being renamed) and tags the key with the correct `web-features:*` tag.
 - A few days later, that data is released by BCD.
-That triggers the next `@mdn/browser-compat-data` Dependabot upgrade PR, where we regenerate web-features data based on the updated tag and remove the `compat_features` list from the YAML file (if the list and tagged keys match).
+That triggers the next `@mdn/browser-compat-data` Dependabot upgrade PR in the web-features repository, where we regenerate web-features data based on the updated tag and remove the `compat_features` list from the source YAML file (if the list and tagged keys match).

  If necessary (e.g., a tag was assigned by BCD maintainers in error), a web-features maintainer can update a `compat_features` list in web-features and the data gets synchronized to BCD as described in the next section.